Queen's Foundational Leadership Program

 Foundational Leadership is an advanced program and requires that participants engage in a variety of activities outside of the classroom sessions.
 These activities may consist of the following:

-Queen’s University’s Human Resources Department is pleased to announce the second offering of the Foundational Leadership program for supervisors and managers which will begin on January 25, 2012.
-Applications must be submitted by December 23, 2011.
+Queen's University's Human Resources Department is pleased to announce the fourth offering of the Foundational Leadership program for non-academic managers will begin on January 14 & 15, 2016.
+Applications must be submitted by December 11, 2015.